Fractionalizing Global Symmetry on Looplike Topological Excitations: Procedure of gauging

 Next, we attempt to diagonalize the matrix $\mathcal{W}$ in Eq.~(\ref{W}). $Q_{ij}$ can be any integer in principle.
-Through some elementary column or(and) row transformation(s), we can shift $Q_{ij}$ to be less than the greatest common divisor of $K_i$ and $N_j$.
-More precisely, from the B\'ezout's identity, $Q$ can be decomposed in terms of
+Through some elementary column or (and) row transformation (s), we can shift $Q_{ij}$ to be less than the greatest common divisor of $K_i$ and $N_j$.
+More precisely, from the B\'ezout's identity, $Q$ can be decomposed in terms of Eq.~(\ref{reducedQ}).
+Under this constraint, {we recall the charge matrix $\mathcal{Q}$ as \textit{reduced} charge matrix}.

-where the integer $Q_{ij}'$ is less than the greatest common divisor of $K_i$ and $N_j$ and $\alpha_{ij}$, $\beta_{ij}$ are some integers. {Further, we can constrain $Q_{ij}'$ to be less than of $[\gcd(K_i, N_j)/2]$ via an internal charge conjugation transformation (see Appendix~\ref{charge conjugation symmetry} for more details).
-Note that $[\cdots]$ denotes an integer function such that $[2n/2]=n$ and $[(2n+1)/2=n+1]$}.
-Under this constraint, the \textit{reduced} charge matrix $Q'$ and the new gauge group $G_g^*$ are one-to-one correspondence.
 Technically, we can always perform the following transformation to simplify $\mathcal{W}$ to be

 Note that $\mathcal{V}_0$ depends on $\alpha_{ij}$ while $U_0$ depends on $\beta_{ij}$.
 Their explicit forms are given by:

 and